 Lack of Support in Remote Communities

 Addressing special needs in remote communities is a significant and growing issue, with Education Assistants attempting to fill the void, despite only a few years of experience.
-Parents want certified teachers in their classrooms, leading to more pressure for administrators to fill vacancies, especially in First Nations’ areas.
+Parents want certified teachers in their classrooms, leading to more pressure for administrators to fill vacancies.
 Online learning courses have been used to offset the impact of teacher vacancies, but many schools are finding parents pulling their children out due to the lack of resources available.

 “E-learning resources have been put in place to help in remote communities, but it’s never as engaging as a teacher being in the classroom.
 E-learning can also be a challenge for students who learn differently and need special attention.
 In those scenarios, teachers can adapt their teaching style to a particular child, but with e-learning, it’s much harder to do this.” — Teacher, Grade 6